Contact Information

 Research Interests

-My research interests lie in practical philosophy, particularly its intersections with political, moral, and social philosophy.
-I focus on freedom, moral autonomy, and political legitimacy through Kant, German Idealism, and Hannah Arendt, as well as comparative approaches across Islamic and Western philosophical traditions.
+Her research lies in practical philosophy, particularly at its intersections with political, moral, and social philosophy, engaging questions of freedom, moral autonomy, and political legitimacy through the traditions of Kant, Hannah Arendt, as well as comparative approaches across Islamic and Western philosophical traditions.

 Education

-B.Sc., in Mathematics (Data Optimization) and B.A. in Philosophy, University of Illinois Urbana-Champaign
+B.Sc. in Mathematics (Concentration: Data Optimization) and Philosophy, University of Illinois Urbana-Champaign

 Awards and Honors